Snapshot Backup: Definition and Examples | Zerto

 Snapshots are often used to replicate Virtual Machines (VMs) from a specific point in time and to maintain multiple recovery points in order to recover from a disaster.
 Snapshots can be performed at the VM level or at the Storage Area Network (SAN) level.

-VM level snapshots are created in the hypervisor and they incur the biggest performance impact.
-Any VM level snapshot-based replication system is usually configured to replicate daily or weekly, outside of working hours, to mitigate performance impact.
+VM snapshots are created in the hypervisor and they incur the biggest performance impact.
+Any VM-level snapshot-based replication system is usually configured to replicate daily or weekly, outside of working hours, to mitigate performance impact.

-As hinted above, there are two main downsides of snapshots when it comes to backup and protection: the impacts on performance and the granularity of the points in time for recovery that they offer.
+As hinted above, snapshots have two main downsides when it comes to backup and protection: the impacts on performance and the granularity of the points in time for recovery that they offer.

 • Impact on performance.
 The creation and use of snapshots negatively impact the performance of the production environment, so they require careful planning and scheduling to protect data.
 To avoid this negative impact, snapshots are typically only taken every few hours—sometimes just once every 24 hours.
 Restore points that are hours apart have disastrous implications in the case of a downtime event—including up to 24 hours of data loss.